Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Dimensional upscaling method

 \section{Dimensional upscaling method}

-To describe and handle contextual and other sets we use McKay-Megill-Pavi\v ci\'c-hypergraph (MMPH) language \cite{pavicic-quantum-23}.
-An MMPH is a connected {\em hypergraph} $k$-$l$ with $k$ vertices and $l$ hyperedges in which (i) every vertex belongs to at least one hyperedge; (ii) every hyperedge contains at least $2$ and at most $n$ vertices; (iii) no hyperedge shares only one vertex with another hyperedge; (iv) hyperedges may intersect each other in at most $n-2$ vertices; (v) graphically, vertices are represented as dots and hyperedges as (curved) lines passing through them.

-We encode MMPHs by means of the printable ASCII characters with the exception of `space', `0', `+', `,' and `.'.
-When all 90 characters are exhausted, we reuse them prefixed by `{\tt +}', when those are exhausted by `{\tt ++}' and so on.
-Hyperedges are separated by `,' and each MMPH is terminated by `.'.
-There is no limit on the size of an MMPH.

-For an MMPH with a coordinatization, an $n$-dim MMPH space becomes an $n$-dim Hilbert space spanned by $n$-tuples of mutually orthogonal vectors, where the $n$-tuples correspond to hyperedges and vectors to vertices of the MMPH.

-A Kochen-Specker (KS) MMPH is an $n$-dim $(n\ge 3)$ $k$-$l$ MMPH to which it is impossible to assign {\rm 1}s and {\rm 0}s in such a way that the following rules hold: (I) no two vertices in any hyperedge are both assigned the value $1$ and (II) in any hyperedge, not all of the vertices are assigned the value $0$ \cite{zimba-penrose}.
-KS MMPHs are contextual and nonclassical since they do not allow assignments of predefined 0s and 1s to their vertices, in contrast to classical systems and, in particular, classical computers.
+An essential feature of any set we consider is that it consists of mutually orthogonal elements organized in blocks that are themselves mutually linked so as to form the set.
+These elements might be operators, projectors, states, vectors, graph vertices, or hypergraph vertices.
+E.g., vector blocks in an $n$-dim space are $n$-tuples of mutually orthogonal vectors.
+For all these elements and blocks we adopt an MMPH representation which we shall often simply call a hypergraph representation.
+To arrive at our {\em master} sets below we make use of vector representation, i.e, of hypergraphs with coordinatization.
+To generate smaller sets from master sets and therefore to form their distributions we make use of hypergraphs without a coordinatization since then their handling and computation are much faster and data much more compact.
+They reacquire a coordinatizations in a separate step after generation.

-In \cite{pm-entropy18,pavicic-quantum-23} we generated billions of KS MMPHs in dimensions up to eight directly from simple vector components.
+In \cite{pm-entropy18,pavicic-quantum-23} we generated billions of KS hypergraphs in dimensions up to eight, directly from simple vector components.
 Such a generation in 9+ dimensional spaces takes too much CPU time even on supercomputers, though.